GA-Dallas/The_FERN_Stack/README.md

 Here's what's happening:

-1. To Use the Google Sign-In Method, we instantiate a new instance of the `GoogleAuthProvider` from the `firebase.auth` object, and assign what gets return to a new variable we'll call `provider`
+1. To Use the Google Sign-In Method, we instantiate a new instance of the `GoogleAuthProvider` from the `firebase.auth` object, and assign what gets returned to a new variable we'll call `provider`
 2. Then we call `firebase.auth()`, which exposes methods we can use on Firebase's `auth()` object; in this instance, we'll use `signInWithPopup`
 3.  `signInWithPopup` expects a provider as it's argument, so we'll pass that in.
 4. A `Promise` gets returned, which we can handle with JavaScript's `.then()` or `.catch()`